Blockstream/satellite/doc/tbs.md

 > If command `dnf copr enable` is not available in your system, install package
 > `dnf-plugins-core`.

-Alternatively, you can build `dvb-apps` from source.
-Refer to the [instructions presented further below.](#building-dvb-apps-from-source)

 ### Building dvb-apps from source

-If instead of installing `dvb-apps` from a binary package you desire to build it from source, here are the instructions:
+Alternatively, you can build `dvb-apps` from source by running the following
+commands:

 ```
 git clone https://github.com/Blockstream/dvb-apps